hsong-28/FEMTIC-DABIC/README.md

 ## Release note

+***v1.3.1*** Dec.
+27, 2025: I’ve made a minor adjustment： specifically, the step size of the Brent line search has been reduced to ensure a more accurate search for the minimum value of DABIC.
+Meanwhile, since the statistically optimal (*α*) do not differ significantly between adjacent iterations, this also reduces the number of searches and improves inversion efficiency.

 ***v1.3*** Sep.
 13, 2025: Added Minimum Norm (MN) Stabilizer with Depth of Investigation (DOI) Support.
 Introduced a new regularization option (|m - m_r|) to constrain inversion toward a reference model (m_r); the primary purpose of this option (for now) is to enable DOI analysis for model appraisal.

 ***v1.2*** Sep.
 11, 2025: Reference Model (m_r) Configuration Option.
 Added support for defining a user-provided reference model (m_r), enabling physics-based constraints in the inversion.